 MRC Research Board Chair Vacancy

-The Medical Research Council (MRC) is a publicly funded organisation and a member of UK Research and Innovation, a publicly funded organisation, supporting high-quality research and training across the medical research spectrum, from fundamental lab-based studies to population-level research.
+The Medical Research Council (MRC) is a publicly funded organisation and a member of UK Research and Innovation (UKRI).
+We support excellent science and train the very best scientists across the medical research spectrum, from fundamental lab-based studies to population-level research.

-Our four research boards are the main means through which the MRC discharges its mission; the boards oversee the MRC’s scientific portfolio, review developments, identify and pursue priority areas for investment, and contribute to MRC’s scientific strategy.
-Each board has an annual budget of around £30-40 million to support new research; they also contribute to the development of tools and techniques, and contribute to MRC’s training and career development activities.
+Our four research boards are the main vehicle through which the MRC discharges its mission.
+The boards oversee the MRC’s scientific portfolio, review developments, identify and pursue priority areas for investment, and contribute to MRC’s scientific strategy.
+Each board has an annual budget of around £30-40 million to support new research, the development of tools and techniques, and contribute to MRC’s training and career development activities.

-Board chairs are normally appointed for four years and MRC is currently looking for a new chair for the Neurosciences and Mental Health Board (NMHB) to commence their appointment on 1 September 2019
+Board chairs are normally appointed for four years and MRC is currently looking for a new chair for the Population & Systems Medicine Board (PSMB) to commence their appointment on 1 April 2020.

-Nominations for this key role from higher education institutions, research charities and industry would be welcomed by the deadline of 6 May 2019 16:00 GMT+1.
+Nominations for this key role from higher education institutions, research charities and industry, would be welcomed by the deadline of 16:00 GMT+1 3 September 2019.

 Key aspects of the role